aculab-com/AculabCall-notification-server/README.md

 ```

 set up sockets for communication between the server and webrtc-demo-client:
-in root folder in server.ts file edit CLIENT_URL to hold webrtc-demo-client url.
+In root folder in server.ts file edit CLIENT_URL to hold webrtc-demo-client url:port

 for example: